Kevin Heffernan (actor)

-Kevin Heffernan (born May 25, 1968) is an American actor, writer, producer, and director, and member of the Broken Lizard comedy group.
+Kevin Heffernan (born May 25, 1968) is an American actor, filmmaker, and member of the Broken Lizard comedy group.

 Life and career

 Heffernan was born in West Haven, Connecticut.
 His mother, Catheryn Jane (née Eiby), is the West Haven treasurer, and his father, Eugene Michael Heffernan, worked as a probate judge.
 His paternal grandfather, William J. Heffernan, was mayor of West Haven.

 Heffernan is a graduate of Fairfield College Preparatory School and later Colgate University, the latter where he was a part of comedy group Charred Goosebeak with other members of the Beta Theta Pi fraternity.
 This group would stay together outside college, and become the group Broken Lizard.
-Heffernan is a graduate of Brooklyn Law School, and passed the Connecticut bar exam, but does not practice law.
+Heffernan is a graduate of Brooklyn Law School, and passed the bar exams in Connecticut and New York, but does not practice law.

 Instead, he and the other members of Broken Lizard spent several years to make the film Super Troopers.
 They took it to the Sundance Film Festival, and sold the distribution rights to Fox Searchlight Pictures for $3.25 million.
 It grossed $23.1 million when released in 2001, and Heffernan's comedy acting career was made.
 Heffernan is best known for his role of Vermont State Trooper Rod Farva in Super Troopers and its 2018 sequel Super Troopers 2.

 He works especially closely with fellow Broken Lizard member Steve Lemme.
 They do a two-man touring standup comedy show, a podcast, a web series, and a Netflix special.

 Heffernan also played Landfill and Gil in Beerfest, and co-starred in the Dukes of Hazzard film as "Sheev".

 He has also appeared on How I Met Your Mother (ep.
 "I'm Not That Guy"), Curb Your Enthusiasm, Veep, Arrested Development, Agent Carter, and in two episodes of season 5 of The Goldbergs, as Ms.Torg's favorite "chalk throwing" teacher.